solyoma/FalconBoard/README.md

   and you are ready to go.

-  If you have downloaded the ZIP and there were only sub-version changes (like from 1.1.x to 1.1.y) you only need the new executables.
+  If you have downloaded the ZIP and there were only sub-version changes (like from 1.1.x to 1.1.y , but now for 2.0 also) you only need the new executables.
   Unpack them into the same folder where the previous release is.